 Comparing Numbers Anchor Chart

-Now let’s break down some games and activities that you can use with your students when you are introducing and practicing comparing and ordering numbers.
+Now let’s break down some educational games and activities that you can use with your students when you are introducing and practicing comparing and ordering numbers.

 Dot Method for Comparing Numbers

 A few years ago, the district that I was working in wanted us to get away from the “alligator” method when it came to teaching comparing numbers.
 This was because they wanted all grade levels using the same vocabulary when teaching skills.
 It was then that I started using the dot method and it surprisingly worked really well.
 Here is how the dot method works:

 - Draw two dots next to the larger number.

 - Add a single dot next to the smaller number.

 - Draw lines to connect the dots to form the correct symbol.

 You can see a photo example of the dot method on the anchor chart above.

 I’ve been making comparing number monsters for years.
 I can actually remember making these as a child.
 Before they can create their monster, each child must come up with 2 numbers to compare.
 You can assign them two numbers or they can generate their own by using dice or number cards.
 Here is how they make their monsters:

 - Each child will need 2 popsicle sticks.
 These will be used to create the symbol when comparing their numbers.